influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/query_language/continuous_queries_config.md

 SELECT MEAN(value) INTO "telegraf"."default".cq_4m FROM "telegraf"."default".cpu_usage_idle WHERE cpu = 'cpu-total' AND time >= '2015-11-24T18:12:00Z' AND time < '2015-11-24T18:16:00Z' GROUP BY time(4m)
 ```

 In both cases, the first query has the relevant time range that spans `now()`: 18:19:45 falls within the four minute interval between 18:16:00 and 18:20:00, and 18:21:45 falls within the four minute interval between 18:20:00 and 18:24:00.
 The second two queries span older four minute time intervals.
 Notice that the queries that cover the time ranges 18:16:00 through 18:20:00 and 18:12:00 through 18:16:00 appear in both the first batch of generated queries and in the second batch of generated queries.
+The more recent CQ results overwrite previously calculated values.
+This ensures that if data points arrive with a timestamp a few minutes in the past they are still incorporated into the CQ results.

 ## CQ 2: 30 second `GROUP BY time()` interval
 ### Create CQ 2